thin-edge/thin-edge.io/docs/src/understand/digital-twin.md

 Telemetry data encompasses __measurements__, __events__ and __alarms__
 that are collected, generated or raised by sensors and processes.

-These data are propagated by thin-edge from the physical devices to their digital twins;
+These data are propagated by %%te%% from the physical devices to their digital twins;
 and made available to the cloud application, users and operators.

 :::note